 Use a Moisturising Cleanser

-As you find yourself washing their face and hands more frequently, now's a good time to transition to a cleanser that gently restores moisture while gently cleaning their skin.
-JOHNSON'S® Baby Moisturising Bath is specially formulated to gently cleanse with gentle moisturisers.
+As you find yourself washing their face and hands more frequently, now's a good time to transition to a cleanser that gently cleanses without stripping moisture from the skin.
+JOHNSON'S® Baby Bath is specially formulated to gently cleanse without drying delicate skin.

 Keep Your Baby’s Skin Hydrated